CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Notes:
-1) encryption with CLI requires to zip/ compress a folder also?
+1) encryption with CLI requires to zip/ compress a folder also? prepare your data:

-2) is zip comatible with SD Connect drag and drop upload? or does it get stuck? should we suggest other method od encryption?
+3) is zip comatible with SD Connect drag and drop upload? or does it get stuck? should we suggest other method od encryption?
-3) how do they install crypt4CH in SD Desktop?
+4) how do they install crypt4CH in SD Desktop?
 DO they need to install phyton first?

 4) Add link to our public key?
 5) video with data owner or seq facility or multiple data owners
 6) example video SD better not?
-7) CLI with better example?
+7) CLI video or with better example?
 8) From K: Now I can't anymore decrypt the encrypted file (not with GUI or command line client) as I would need to have csc private key for that.
 Having my own private key in the "private key" field does not help as this key is not used in the cryp4gh header encryption.

 So if you use the GUI with CSC public key you can use the encrypted data only in the SD-desktop environment.

 9) Another confusing feature in the GUI is that if a file with the default encrypted file name already exists, it does not do anything: It does not override the old file or tell the user that encryption was not done due to overlapping file name.
+10) Fix the instructions of the CLI